Bali vs Lombok: An Honest Comparison

 One of the hundreds of hidden waterfalls in Bali

-Lombok also has a few waterfalls.
-Can’t be any other way on an island with a 3.726-meter-high volcano.
+Lombok also has its fair share of waterfalls.
+Can’t be any other way on an island with a towering 3.726-meter-high volcano.

 While not as awe-inspiring as some of the ones in Bali, there are still a few gems: